The Squire Foundation Artist in Residence Program

 THE SQUIRE FOUNDATION is a non-profit empowerment foundation, dedicated to civic and educational programs for artists, curators and all manner of creative people.

-Through our close cooperation with, and support of, various local art-focused groups, institutions, and non-profit organizations, the SQUIRE FOUNDATION is one of Santa Barbara’s primary Artist-in-Residence resources for artists from around the world who wish to come create and share their work with Santa Barbara and the Tri-Counties.
+Through our close cooperation with, and support of, various local art-focused groups, institutions, and non-profit organizations, The Squire Foundation is one of Santa Barbara’s primary Artist-in-Residence resources for artists from around the world who wish to come create and share their work with Santa Barbara and the Tri-Counties.

-Currently SQUIRE offers the following Residencies:
+Currently The Squire Foundation offers the following Residencies:

 ESTABLISHED ARTIST RESIDENCY

 Artists working in all media and at any stage in their career are welcome to apply for residencies (during specified dates) for a minimum of 3 weeks and a maximum of 2 months throughout each calendar year.